-•Register for COM 4511 (Honors Thesis) by completing the Honors Thesis Application Form (on the department honors area of the communication department website) within the first week of the semester you are writing your thesis, along with a description of your project and a special course form (through the online submission process via the College of Fine and Applied Arts; a link is on the honors area of the communication department website).
+• Register for COM 4511 (Honors Thesis) (Note that students in Honors College will have a slightly different process.) by completing the Honors Thesis Application Form (on the department honors area of the communication department website) within the first week of the semester you are writing your thesis, along with a description of your project and a special course form (through the online submission process via the College of Fine and Applied Arts; a link is on the honors area of the communication department website).
 Complete all appropriate forms before their individual due dates.